perlgui/cinnamon-automatic-tiling/README.md

 2. Windows are automatically arranged/re-tiled when one or more tiles are minimized and unminimized.

-3. Tiles can be swapped by drag and drop.
+3. Tiles can be swapped with drag and drop.

 4. Resized tiles keep their size when switching workspaces (this is not stable enough yet but is working)

-All layout behaviour is configurable from **System Settings -> Windows _ Tiling**.
+All layout behaviour is configurable from **System Settings -> Windows -> Tiling**.

 ---